A role for Cities and Regions to leave no-one behind

 Project flyer ¦ OECD Impact story ¦ Roundtable on Cities and Regions for the SDGs

-Champion Pilot Cities and Regions
+Who are the Pilot Cities and Regions?

 For more information please contact Stefano Marta